Understanding the brain

 In 2001 I founded Research Institute Brainclinics (now part of the Brainclinics Foundation) as an independent research institute, where I further specialize in advancing the understanding of psychiatric disorders through brain imaging (QEEG, ERPs), chronobiology and sleep, Research Domain Criteria (RDoC), which knowledge should aid in a future of personalised medicine or precision psychiatry.
 I am further specialized in the development and application of neuromodulation techniques such as transcranial magnetic brain stimulation (rTMS) in the treatment of depression and OCD and neurofeedback in the treatment of ADHD.
 At Brainclinics Insights, the publishing division of the foundation, we work on knowledge dissemination through innovative and interactive educational materials

-At Research Institute Brainclinics I supervise a team of senior researchers and PhD’s, published together with whom we published more than 150 scientific publications and 4 patents.
+At Research Institute Brainclinics I supervise a team of PhD’s, published together with whom we published more than 170 scientific publications and 4 patents.
 In addition, Brainclinics Foundation researchers and PhD’s are affiliated with University of Maastricht (Dept. of Psychology & Neuroscience; Section Brain Stimulation and Cognition), where I also hold an associate professorship.